adasq/dropbox-v2-api/EXAMPLES.md

 ### files/restore ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-restore))
-Restore a file to a specific revision.
+Restore a specific revision of a file to the given path.

 ```js
 dropbox({